ui5-community/wdi5/wdi5/README.md

 * performance: integration/e2e-tests are rarely fast. `wdi5` tags along that line, remote-controlling a browser with code and all
     -> watch your timeouts and refer to the [`wdio`-documentation](https://webdriver.io/docs/timeouts.html#webdriverio-related-timeouts) on how to tweak them
+* Android: make sure you have the environment variable `JAVA_HOME` set in *both* the shell you’re running Appium and in the shell you’re running the test(s) in.
 * Electron: a known pitfall is the chromedriver version.
 Make sure you run the matching `electron-chromedriver` version to the  electron version used to build the binary.
 * `Webdriver.IO`'s watch mode is running, but subsequent `context.executeAsync()`-calls fail - exact cause unknown, likely candidate is `fibers` from `@wdio/sync`
 * In case `... bind() returned an error, errno=0: Address already in use (48)` error shows up during test execution any `chromedriver` service is already running.
 You need to quit this process eg. by force quiting it in the activity monitor.

 ## License